 Mortgage Lenders in Canada

-Buying a home is exciting, managing the financing can be stressful, but choosing a mortgage isn’t that complicated when you break it down.
-Before going to all those open houses, it’s best to know what you can afford, and the down payment required.
-In Canada, the minimum down payment is 5 percent on the first $500,000 of the home price, and 10 percent anything between $500,000 to $1 million.
+Buying a home is exciting, and managing the financing can be stressful, but choosing a mortgage isn’t that complicated when you break it down.
+Before going to all those open houses, it is best to know what you can afford and what down payment is required.
+The minimum down payment in Canada is 5 percent on the first $500,000 home price and 10 percent on anything between $500,000 and $1 million.

-A mortgage is a loan made by an individual or a business that is not a traditional mortgage lender.
-This type of mortgage lender is an alternative for those who can’t secure a loan due to bad credit history or other reasons.
-However, these types of loans typically come with a higher interest rate than traditional mortgages do.
+A private mortgage is a loan made by an individual or a business that is not a traditional mortgage lender.
+This type of mortgage lender is an alternative for those who can’t secure a loan due to a bad credit history or other reasons.
+However, these loans typically come with a higher interest rate than traditional mortgages.

 Tips to consider:

-When you buy a home, it is advisable to contact several mortgage lenders and prepare your finances and documents.
+When you buy a home, contacting several mortgage lenders and preparing your finances and documents is advisable.
 Several different factors go into qualifying for a mortgage in Canada:

-Good Credit Score: Check your credit score before applying because even if everything else is in check, bad credit can stop the entire process.
-Your credit score is the deciding factor for if you get pre-approved, and for how much.
-Lenders want assurance you can repay your debt, so they consider the following factors: payment history, outstanding debt, applying for new credit too often and the length of term.
+Good Credit Score: Check your credit score before applying because bad credit can stop the entire process even if everything else is in check.
+Your credit score is the deciding factor for if you get pre-approved and for how much.
+Lenders want assurance that you can repay your debt, so they consider the following factors: payment history, outstanding debt, applying for new credit too often and the length of term.

 Compare Lenders: Get to know the mortgage landscape.
-Read the fine print and ask questions about requirements and fees, including costs outside of the principal and interest payments.
-Remember this may be the single biggest purchase of your life, you need to have as much information as possible.
+Read the fine print and ask questions about requirements and fees, including costs outside the principal and interest payments.
+Remember, this may be your life’s biggest purchase; you need as much information as possible.

-Interest Rate: Although all traditional lenders have a base interest rate set by the Bank of Canada, they can have different final rates to offer you, shop around for mortgage rates.
-The type of term you choose will also determine your interest rate; a fixed-rate mortgage keep the same interest rate over a 4-5 year term.
-A variable mortgage means interest rates can go up or down with market conditions.
+Interest Rate: Although all traditional lenders have a base interest rate set by the Bank of Canada, they can have different final rates to offer you; shop around for mortgage rates.
+The type of term you choose will also determine your interest rate; a fixed-rate mortgage keeps the same interest rate over a 4-5 year term.
+A variable mortgage means interest rates can increase or decrease with market conditions.

 A mortgage loan is considered a first mortgage; for more information on second mortgages click here for our home equity loans page.